chembu/angular/aio/content/guide/animations.md

 A special animation control binding called `@.disabled` can be placed on an HTML element to disable animations on that element, as well as any inner animations for elements nested within the disabled element.
 When true, the `@.disabled` binding prevents all animations from rendering.

-The code sample below shows how to use this feature.
-Note that the HTML template code is embedded inside the component code in this example:
+The code sample below shows how to use this feature:

 <code-tabs>